ajtran303/enumerable_hexagrams/README.md

 ## How to practice:

-Clone down this repo:

-`$ git clone git@github.com:ajtran303/enumerable_hexagrams.git
-`

-If you don't already have it, install MiniTest and awesome_print:

-`$ gem install minitest`

-`$ gem install awesome_print`

 Run the test file from the **root directory** of this project:

 `$ ruby test/practice_test.rb`

 Open your text editor and hack away with Test-Driven Development!

-First, write your tests based on the interaction pattern that you came up with.

-Then, build methods in your Practice class to pass your tests.

 There is one example to get started, given the user story: